futureverse/future.p2p/README.md

 ## Share your compute power with your friends (any user)

+Without parallel workers, the P2P cluster is useless and will not process any parallel tasks.
+This is where the peer-to-peer concept comes in, where we contribute our idle compute cycles to the cluster for others to make use of.
 To contribute your R compute power to the `alice/p2p` cluster, launch a P2P worker as:

 ```r
 future.p2p::pico_p2p_worker(cluster = "alice/p2p")
 ```

-Alternatively, launch it directly from the command line using:
+Alternatively, you can launch it directly from the command line using:

 ```sh
 {bob}$ Rscript -e future.p2p::pico_p2p_worker --cluster=alice/p2p